Fraunhofer-AISEC/codyze-evaluator/documentation/docs/analyzing-project.md

 # How to analyze your project

-The OpenStack Checker is a tool that helps you identify security issues in your OpenStack project by analyzing the code and checking it against a set of predefined queries.
+The Codyze Evaluator is a tool that helps you identify security issues in your TOE by analyzing the code and checking it against a set of predefined queries.
-This document describes how to use the OpenStack Checker to analyze your project, how to structure an analysis project and how to write those queries.
+This document describes how to use the Codyze Evaluator to analyze your project, how to structure an analysis project and how to write those queries.

 ## Project Structure

-An evaluation project for the OpenStack Checker requires few files to be included in the project directory and allows to add further custom files:
+An evaluation project for the Codyze Evaluator requires few files to be included in the project directory and allows to add further custom files:

     .                                   # Project root
     ├── build.gradle.kts                # The build file of your project.
     ├── project.codyze.kts              # The project file which defines the evaluation project.
-It is used to configure the OpenStack Checker for the specific evaluation.
+It is used to configure the Codyze Evaluator for the specific evaluation.
     ├── tagging.codyze.kts              # This file includes specific tagging logic for the evaluation project.
 It has to be written specifically for the TOE but may reuse existing concepts and operations and logic for tagging library functions.
-    └── src/main/kotlin/...             # This directory contains the concrete instance of the OpenStack checker which is built using the gradle file.
+    └── src/main/kotlin/...             # This directory contains the concrete instance of the Codyze Evaluator which is built using the gradle file.
 It also contains custom logic.
         ├── queries                     # This directory contains custom queries.
             ├── query1.kt               # This file contains one or multiple custom queries which are used in the requirements of the evaluation project.
 The filename can be aritrary but must end with `.kt`.
             └── query2.kt               # This file contains one or multiple custom queries which are used in the requirements of the evaluation project.
 The filename can be aritrary but must end with `.kt`.
         └── Main.kt                     # The main file of the evaluation project.
-It calls the script `project.codyze.kts` to run the OpenStack Checker.
+It calls the script `project.codyze.kts` to run the Codyze Evaluator.

 Most importantly, the project requires the build file, the project definition, and the main file.
 The other files could be omitted and the contents could be integrated in the project file, but we recommend to keep them separate for better maintainability.